Career Progression – Frequently Asked Questions

 What will be the effective date if I’m approved?

-Career Progression Nominations that are approved by Human Resources will be effective on the opening date of the nomination period they were fully approved in (which includes fiscal approval), July 1st or January 1st respectively.
+Career Progression Applications that are approved by Human Resources will be effective on the opening date of the application period they were fully approved in (which includes fiscal approval), March 1st or September 1st respectively.

-For example, if you submit for nomination to go to the Advanced rank in the January 1-31, 2023 nomination period, have met all eligibility requirements, have demonstrated you have met all competencies at that rank and the designated Manager Outside of the Bargaining unit for the department and Budget have confirmed there is funding for the increase, your effective date to move to the rank of Advanced will be January 1, 2023.
+For example, if you submit an application to progress to the Advanced rank in the March 1-31, 2024 application period, have met all eligibility requirements, have demonstrated you have met all competencies at that rank and the designated Manager Outside of the Bargaining unit for the department and Budget have confirmed there is funding for the increase, your effective date to move to the rank of Advanced will be March 1, 2024.

-However, if the Manager Outside of the Bargaining unit for the department and Budget determine there is not funding for the increase, the nomination is then held.
-Then, in the July 1-31, 2023 nomination period it is reviewed and now it is determined there is funding for the increase, your effective date to move to the rank of Advanced will now be July 1, 2023.
+However, if the Manager Outside of the Bargaining unit for the department and Budget determine there is not funding for the increase, the application is then held.
+Then, in the September 1-31, 2024 nomination period it is reviewed and now it is determined there is funding for the increase, your effective date to move to the rank of Advanced will now be September 1, 2024.

 Salary